-Being a journalist is a hard task to do.
-You meet the deadlines, interview lots of sources, you have limited time for your story, and it may ruin or uplift your career, depending on the story you are writing about.
+Being a journalist is a tough profession.
+You meet the deadlines, conduct interviews and you have limited time to develop the story you have gathered.
 On the other hand, a journalist life has an exciting career to conceit with.
 You will learn a lot from it because you are on the field doing your assigned story.
 You discover things that far from what you expected.
 You meet interesting people, and you become a pundit in your own ways.

 Leave a comment below and let me know what you think.